What is Immunology?

 Trinity is currently the only university that offers an undergraduate degree in Immunology in Ireland.
-Third and fourth year students will be based in the new state of the art Trinity Biomedical Sciences Institute (TBSI) on Pearse Street.
+Third and fourth year students will be based in the new state-of-the-art Trinity Biomedical Sciences Institute on Pearse Street.
 Our students have the opportunity to study abroad for third year and there are also some internship opportunities, in Ireland and abroad.

 Graduate skills and career opportunities

 Graduates follow a range of different career pathways.
-Many of our students are recruited into PhD positions either here or abroad in order to pursue a research based career in the university, medical (hospital based research), or industrial sectors.
+Many of our students are recruited into Ph.D. positions either here or abroad in order to pursue a research based career in the university, medical (hospital based research), or industrial sectors.
 Some of these are specifically within the area of immunology but other students diversify and use their immunology to branch into other areas.
-Some graduates go straight into lab based positions as immunologists and these can be in academic, hospital or industrial laboratories, e.g. Pfizer.
-Other students decide to use their scientific background for non-lab based careers, e.g. science communication and journalism, or science outreach.
-Some graduates have gone into research support positions, while others have gone on to get a business qualification or law qualification to enable them to be competitive in a business/commercial setting.
+Some graduates go straight into lab based positions as immunologists and these can be in academic, hospital or industrial laboratories.
+Other students decide to use their scientific background for non-lab based careers such as in science communication and journalism.
+Some graduates have gone into research support positions, while others have gone on to get a business or law qualification to enable them to be competitive in a commercial setting.

 Your degree and what you’ll study